coralproject/talk/docs/source/integrating/authentication.md

 permalink: /integrating/authentication/
 ---

+Out of the box Talk supports account registration with username and password, as well as features like forgot password.

-You can integrate Talk with any external authentication service that will enable seamless single sign-on for users within your organization.
+You can also integrate Talk with any external authentication service that will enable seamless single sign-on (SSO) for users within your organization.
 There are a few methods of doing so:

 1. Passport Middleware